aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to ODS in Android via Java" h2="Transform XPS to ODS within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XPS to ODS conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert XPS to XLSX.
-Secondly, you can convert XLSX to ODS by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>
+XPS to ODS conversion is a necessary process for many Android applications.
+XPS is a document format developed by Microsoft, while ODS is an open document format developed by the Open Document Format for Office Applications (ODF).
+XPS documents are not compatible with ODS documents, so conversion is necessary in order to use the documents in different applications.

+<h2>How Aspose.Total Helps for XPS to ODS Conversion</h2>
+Aspose.Total for Android via Java is a powerful suite of APIs that can help developers to integrate XPS to ODS conversion feature within their Android applications.
+The suite includes two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java can be used to convert XPS to XLSX.
+It is a powerful PDF processing API that can be used to create, edit, convert, and print PDF documents.
+It also supports a wide range of features such as document manipulation, text extraction, image extraction, and more.

+Aspose.Cells for Android via Java can be used to convert XLSX to ODS.
+It is a powerful spreadsheet processing API that can be used to create, edit, and convert spreadsheets.
+It also supports a wide range of features such as document manipulation, text extraction, image extraction, and more.

+By using Aspose.Total for Android via Java, developers can easily integrate XPS to ODS conversion feature within their Android applications.
+The suite is easy to use and provides a comprehensive set of features that can help developers to quickly and easily convert XPS to ODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}